Template filesTitle page template file Manuscript template file

-Business Communication Research and Practice (BCRP) is the official journal of the Korean Association for Business Communication (KABC) and is published in English.
+Business Communication Research and Practice (BCRP) is the official journal of the Korean Association for Business Communication (KABC) and is published biannually in English on January 31 and July 31.
 The journal publishes original research articles, reviews, case reports, tutorials, communications, editorials, and book reviews that contribute to the knowledge and theory of business communication as a distinct, multifaceted field approached through the administrative disciplines, liberal arts, and social sciences.
 Accordingly, BCRP seeks manuscripts that address all areas of business communication and accepts all rigorous research methods, including but not limited to qualitative, quantitative, and critical.
 Manuscripts for submission to BCRP should be prepared according to the following instructions.
 Failure to comply with these instructions will result in the return of the manuscript and a possible delay in publication.
 Please read the Author Guidelines carefully prior to submission.

 SUBMISSION & REVIEW PROCESS